toadslick/traplovers-karaoke/README.md

 ## To Do

 - edit or delete room
-- `DisplayRoom` route: send `DONE` command to state machine when de-rendering route to unsubscribe event listeners
 - `DisplayRoom` route: control bar visible during mouseover
   - play or pause
   - next song